-If your distributive share of income from a pass-through entity was taxed by another state, local jurisdiction outside of lowa, or foreign country but reported on a composite return, or if a pass-through entity was subject to an entity-level income tax in another state, local jurisdiction outside of lowa, or foreign country on your distributive share of income also taxed by lowa, your pro-rata share of this income tax will be identified on a schedule provided to you by your pass-through entity.
+If your distributive share of income from a pass-through entity was taxed by another state, local jurisdiction outside of Iowa, or foreign country but reported on a composite return, or if a pass-through entity was subject to an entity-level income tax in another state, local jurisdiction outside of Iowa, or foreign country on your distributive share of income also taxed by Iowa, your pro-rata share of this income tax will be identified on a schedule provided to you by your pass-through entity.
 Enter your reported pro-rata share of the income tax on this line.
-This will be your pro-rata share of the income tax actually shown due and paid by the pass-through entity as calculated from the tax formula/tables on the other state, local jurisdiction outside of lowa, or foreign country's tax return filed by the pass-through entity, less any nonrefundable credits.
+This will be your pro-rata share of the income tax actually shown due and paid by the pass-through entity as calculated from the tax formula/tables on the other state, local jurisdiction outside of Iowa, or foreign country's tax return filed by the pass-through entity, less any nonrefundable credits.
 This is not the amount withheld or paid as estimated income tax payments.
-However, if you receive a refundable tax credit in the other state, local jurisdiction outside of lowa, or foreign country for all or part of the entity-level income tax paid by a pass-through entity, the amount of the refund attributable to that refundable credit reduces the income tax paid by the pass-through entity.
+However, if you receive a refundable tax credit in the other state, local jurisdiction outside of Iowa, or foreign country with entity as calculated from the tax payments.
+However, if you receive a refundable tax credit in the paid by a pass-through entity, the amount of the refund attributable to that refundable credit reduces the income tax paid by the pass-through entity.